ejlanuza123/CRUD-REST-API/README.md

 app.config['MYSQL_DB'] = 'company'
  ```

-5. Set up your MySQL database:
+6. Set up your MySQL database:

    - Open a MySQL database named `company`.
    - Update the database connection settings in `app.py` with your MySQL username, password, host, and database name.

-6. Run the Flask application:
+7. Run the Flask application:

    ```bash
    python app.py
    ```

-7. The application should now be running locally.
-Access it in your web browser at `http://localhost:5000`.
-You can edit the "app.run(debug=True, host = "Your ip address")" in the last part of the code so you the other devices can access your system.
-Remember that the other devices must connected in one connection, LAN or wireless.
+8. The application should now be running locally.
+Access it in your web browser at http://localhost:5000.
+You can edit the `app.run(debug=True, host="Your IP address")` in the last part of the code so that other devices can access your system.
+Remember that the other devices must be connected on the same network, either LAN or wireless.

 ## Usage